simbo/packages/NPM_PUBLISHING.md

 # publish the package
 pnpm publish --filter=PACKAGE_NAME --no-git-checks --access public

-# wait some minutes for npm registry to update...
+# First-time publishes may need some minutes to propagate on npm servers.
+# Wait a bit before proceeding...

 # login to github.com
 gh auth login